what is it?

 who can take this medication?

-Consultations and prescriptions for this medication are only available through the hims platform for men between the ages of 18-65
+Consultations and prescriptions for this medication are only available through the hims platform for men aged 21 and up.

 how do i take this medication?